togakangaroo/curriculum/units/2-HTML/lessons/4-layout/README.md

 **Aside**
 The Aside tag `<aside>` is used for your website's sidebar (if you have one).
 This might have some additional information that isn't as important as what goes in the Main tag, like fun facts or links to other sites.

-## Independent practice ("You do")
+## Guided practice ("We do")

 "Now that we've gone over the main HTML tags that you can use to make your webpage layout, let's try making a webpage using these tags."

 Ask students to open a new file in their IDE.
 They can follow along as you demo on the board.

 First create a header tag and put your name or your webpage's name in it using the h1-h6 tags.
 ```